 Horse Talismans

-Humankind’s history is intimately connected with the horse’s.
-Horses represent power, strength, freedom, and wild beauty, but horses are… complicated symbols.
-The Book of Symbols summarizes, “Our struggle for freedom has been won through the freedom they sacrificed for us in exchange for a powerful mutual bond and benefit.”
+The story of humankind and horsekind is an old one.
+Horses carry with them the energies of power, strength, and wild freedom.
+But they are also symbols of paradox—bridging the primal and the tamed, the fierce and the faithful.
+As The Book of Symbols so beautifully observes, “Our struggle for freedom has been won through the freedom they sacrificed for us in exchange for a powerful mutual bond and benefit.”
 Well put.

 Dalahasts, Sweden, House of Good Fortune Collection